-You pay a single asset-based fee, charged monthly, that covers the services provided by Stephens.
+You pay a single asset-based fee determined in accordance with asset tiers, charged monthly, that covers the services provided by Stephens.
 Advisory fees apply to standard accounts and include investment advice, securities execution fees, certain custodial services, associated account reports and investment portfolio reports.
-This is a "wrap" fee.
+This is a wrap fee.
 The minimum annual fee is \$150 and the maximum annual fee is \$5,500 based on the eligible assets under management.